kmurph73/set-state-is-great/README.md

 };

 // getState() returns drawer's state
-// useStore is scoped to `drawer` and will watch the `open` attr here const {getState, setState, useStore} = store.getHelpers('drawer', ['open'])
+// useStore is scoped to `drawer` and will observe changes to `open` const {getState, setState, useStore} = store.getHelpers('drawer', ['open'])

 function Drawer() {